bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/core/NUPA_TechnicalStack.md

 AGREEMENT ID: NUPA-ESCROW-001 (The "Smart-Waterfall Protocol") EFFECTIVE DATE: [Date of Execution]
 THE CLIENT: The National Unity and Prosperity Land Trust Authority (NUPALTA), acting as the Facilitator of the Sovereign Land Assets.
-TO THE AGENT: [Name ofLaw Firm / Designated Tier-1 Bank], acting as Master Escrow Agent.
+TO THE AGENT: [Name of Law Firm / Designated Tier-1 Bank], acting as Master Escrow Agent.

 ### ARTICLE 1: THE INFLOW